crowbarz/aiopioneer/README.md

 ## Features

-- Implemented in asyncio.
+- Implemented in asyncio
 - Maintains single continuous telnet session to AVR, with automatic reconnect.
+This method of accessing the AVR API crashes less often than the integration included with Home Assistant
-- Eliminates status polling where AVR sends keepalive responses (on port 8102).
+- Eliminates status polling where AVR sends keepalive responses (on port 8102)
-- Auto-detects Zones 1, 2, 3 and HDZONE.
+- Auto-detects Zones 1, 2, 3 and HDZone
-- Ignore specific zones, for AVRs that report phantom zones.
+- Ignore specific zones, for AVRs that report phantom zones
 - Automatically polls AVR for source names - no longer need to manually code them in your config any more if your AVR supports their retrieval.
-Can also set source names manually.
+Can also set source names manually
-- Queries device parameters: MAC address, software version, model.
+- Queries device information from the AVR: MAC address, software version, model
-- Ability to set internal parameters to change the API functionality, eg. maximum volume, volume step change delta.
+- Ability to set internal parameters to change the API functionality, eg. maximum volume, volume step change delta
-- Defaults for internal parameters can be changed based on custom profiles based on AVR model.
+- Defaults for internal parameters set vio custom profiles based on AVR model
-- Includes workaround for AVRs with an initial volume set on the Main Zone (eg. VSX-930).
+- Includes workaround for AVRs with an initial volume set on the Main Zone (eg. VSX-930)
-- Supports AVRs that do not support setting the volume level by emulating using up/down commands (eg. VSX-S510).
+- Supports AVRs that do not support setting the volume level by emulating using up/down commands (eg. VSX-S510)
 - Command line client for sending commands and testing
 - Supports all listening mode functions
 - Supports all video related functions